wolfvictorOSI/Edge-Data-Store-Docs/V1/Security/SecurityOverview.md

 The Edge Data Store binary files, configuration files, and data files are configured by the installer and runtime to allow appropriate access by the service account.
 You do not normally need to modify the permission and ownership assignments for these files, and should not modify them as failures could occur.

+Consider a third party encryption-at-rest technique for your data storage.
+This security measure protects your data in the case the device storage is physically stolen, lost, or otherwise falls into the wrong hands.
+On Linux, Edge Data Store is compatible with whole disk encryption systems such as [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) or partial encryption systems such as [eCryptfs](https://en.wikipedia.org/wiki/ECryptfs).
+On Windows, Edge Data Store is compatible with whole disk encryption solutions such as [BitLocker](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc732774(v=ws.11)) and [Windows EFS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/cc700811(v=technet.10)).